The Land Use Planning Commission's Adjacency Principle

-The Commission did make some limited changes to its rules throughout the review process in response to thousands of comments in opposition to their proposal, but we still have several concerns about the approved rules:
+The Commission did make some limited changes to its Location of Development rules, including the adjacency principle, throughout the review process in response to thousands of comments in opposition to their proposal.
+However, we still have several concerns about the approved rules:

 - Almost one million acres (close to 10 percent of LUPC’s jurisdiction in the UT) would be vulnerable to residential development.
 Residential subdivision development would be allowed on up to one million acres of forests and lakes (after subtracting out the lands that are already conserved).